munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 indentation correct, but it also contains a mandatory newline after the line comment.

-<span class="skull" id="11">11</span> There used to be a separate class for a
+<a id="11-note" href="#11" class="skull-note">11</a> There used to be a separate
-"multisplit" to handle this case directly.
-It would force a stack of nested splits to split if one of the inner ones did.
+class for a "multisplit" to directly handle forcing outer expressions to split when inner ones did.
 Once rules came along, they also needed to express constraints between them, and eventually those constraints were expressive enough to be able to handle the multisplit behavior directly and multisplits were removed.

-<span class="skull" id="12">12</span> I spent a *lot* of time tuning costs for
+<a id="12-note" href="#12" class="skull-note">12</a> I spent a *lot* of time
-different grammar productions to control how tightly bound different expressions were.
+tuning costs for different grammar productions to control how tightly bound different expressions were.
 The goal was to allow splits at the places where the reader thought code was "loosest", so stuff like higher precedence expressions would have higher costs.

 Tuning these costs was a nightmare.
 It was like a hanging mobile where tweaking one cost would unbalance all of the others.
-On my than one occasion, I found myself considering making them floating point instead of integers, a sure sign of madness.
+On more than one occasion, I found myself considering making them floating point instead of integers, a sure sign of madness.